blarney-lang/pebbles/README.md

     written, to modify the program counter.
     If unwritten, the pipeline implicity updates the program counter to point to the next instruction in memory.
-  * `late`, available in the pre-execute stage only.
+  * `late`, available in the execute stage only.
 Pulsing this wire tells the pipeline that the result of the instruction will be determined *late*, in the post-execute stage rather than the execute stage.